rng-guy/NFSMWBartender/README.md

 * non-Strategy roadblock and Heavy / LeaderStrategy requests are no longer disabled in races,
 * early Strategy despawns or cancellations no longer stall the game from making new requests, and
 * the engagement count shown above the pursuit board now always tracks relevant cops accurately.

 &nbsp;

+The "Advanced" feature set **can fix three bugs / issues**, depending on its configuration:
+* the helicopter can no longer waste its spawn attempts by losing you nearly instantly,
+* HeavyStrategy 3 vehicles no longer spawn in passive mode without trying to ram anything, and
+* traffic spawns no longer slow down or stop at Heat levels with many cops / frequent roadblocks.

+&nbsp;